medic/rdt-capture/readme_assets/rdt_configuration.md

 Once you have the image, add it to the following folder in your Android code: `app/src/main/res/drawable/nodpi/`.

-### 2. Identifying Regions of Interest
+### 2. Identifying regions of interest
 TODO: open in image editor, include screenshots

-### 3. Configuration File
+### 3. Modifying the configuration file
 If you are working directly on our repository, open the file `app/src/main/assets/config.json`.
 If not, copy that file over to oyr file
-3. Add the new RDT into `app/src/main/assets/config.json`.
-Key is the name of the RDT, and add the parameters specified in config.json
+3. Key is the name of the RDT, and add the parameters specified in config.json

 | **Data Field**                      | **Required?**       | **Data Types**  | **Description**    |
 | :---------------------------------- | :-----------------: | :-------------- | :----------------- |